FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 cout << "minimal value is " << min << " for u = " << u << endl;
 ```

-This algorithm works with a normal multivariate distribution in the parameters space and try to adapt its covariance matrix using the information provides by the successive function evaluations (see [NLopt documentation](https://nlopt.readthedocs.io/en/latest/) for more details).
-Thus, some specific parameters can be passed to control the starting distribution, size of the sample generations etc...
+This algorithm works with a normal multivariate distribution in the parameters space and tries to adapt its covariance matrix using the information provided by the successive function evaluations (see [NLopt documentation](https://nlopt.readthedocs.io/en/latest/) for more details).
+Therefore, some specific parameters can be passed to control the starting distribution, size of the sample generations, etc...
 Named parameters for this are the following :

  * `:::freefem seed=` Seed for random number generator (`:::freefem val` is an integer).
 No specified value will lead to a clock based seed initialization.